yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 #### CPU:

-Any x86_64 CPU with support for the FMA instruction set.
+Any x86_64 CPU with support for the FMA and AVX2 instruction set.
 6 threads or more are recommended.
+Pre-Ryzen CPUs are strongly not recommended.

 - Minimum: Intel Core i5-4430 / AMD Ryzen 3 1200